 - Under-mileage: If your estimated mileage will be under your allowance, you can just return the vehicle at the end of the lease.
 If you purchased additional mileage (but didn’t use it), this is often refundable, but there is no credit for being under the mileage in the lease contract.

-- Over-mileage: If your estimated mileage will be over your allowance you have three options—either arrange to drive the vehicle less, pay the mileage penalty at the end of the lease (typically $0.15-$0.30 per mile depending on the brand) or buy the vehicle at the end of the lease.
+- Over-mileage: What happens if you go over mileage on a lease?
+If your estimated mileage will be over your allowance you have three options—either arrange to drive the vehicle less, pay the mileage penalty at the end of the lease (typically $0.15-$0.30 per mile depending on the brand) or buy the vehicle at the end of the lease.

 A disposition fee is usually due when the leased vehicle is returned (the exact amount will be specified in your contract).
 Many brands will waive this charge if you lease another vehicle with them.